CMX Dashboard

 Prior to development handoff, we learned that some of the data (including top line metrics we were dependent on for this design would not be available in time for launch, which caused additional modifications to the design to be made out of necessity.

-The product launched as scheduled, albeit with some features pushed forward to a future state release.
-The result was well received and the CMX is tracking an explosion of growth in services and dashboard usage.
-In their own words they state: 'Our newly enhanced CMX Performance Dashboard provides on-demand insights including comprehensive engagement and sales metrics, allowing your team to track media delivery and providing greater transparency. access to daily performance metrics with the ability to view KPIs across selected campaigns and assess trends by channel, audience, and transaction type.
+Product Release: The newly enhanced CMX Performance Dashboard launched 2 weeks ahead of schedule with on-demand insights including comprehensive engagement and sales metrics, allowing teams to track media delivery and provide greater transparency.
+Access to daily performance metrics with the ability to view KPIs across selected campaigns and assess trends by channel, audience, and transaction type.
 Inform your optimization strategies with side-by-side campaign analysis and detailed, downloadable data tables.'

 • Media engagement metrics